ellenkoenig/datascience-co-learning/README.md

 # Data Science Co-Learning

-Collection space for resources for the @OpenTechSchool data science co-learning meetup **These resources may be outdated.
+Collection space for resources for the @OpenTechSchool data science co-learning meetup.

+**These resources may be outdated.
 Feedback, newer resources and PRs welcome!**

 ## Data science programming languages and libraries